Hearing set Friday in La Salle County coroner ballot dispute

 In his appeal, Powell said a three-member panel got it wrong in sustaining a ballot challenge filed by Democrat Rich Ploch, the incumbent coroner seeking reelection.

-Ploch’s objection was upheld by three-member review panel was comprised of La Salle County State’s Attorney Joe Navarro, County Clerk Jennifer Ebner and Circuit Clerk Greg Vaccaro.
+Ploch’s objection was upheld by a three-member review panel comprising La Salle County State’s Attorney Joe Navarro, County Clerk Jennifer Ebner and Circuit Clerk Greg Vaccaro.
 The trio emerged from closed-door deliberations and unanimously sustained Ploch’s challenge.